 - Two years of active or reserve military duty

-- Three years of continuous full-time, post-high school work experience
+- Three years of consistent, post-high school experience.

 - One year of full-time sworn law enforcement experience